a strong and comprehensive defense

 - Before or after a rape

-- During a crime that involves a Schedule I or !! controlled substance
+- During a crime that involves a Schedule I or II controlled substance

 - During an act of terrorism

-Additionally, orchestrating a successful murder by hiring another individual to carry out the crime is also considered a capital murder offense in Virginia.
+Additionally, orchestrating a successful murder by hiring another individual to carry out the crime is also considered an aggravated murder offense in Virginia.

-The punishment for a capital murder felony conviction is the death penalty of life in prison and up to a $100,000 fine if the perpetrator is over 18 years old and not mentally retarded.
+The punishment for an aggravated murder felony conviction is life in prison and up to a $100,000 fine if the perpetrator is over 18 years old and not mentally retarded.
+If you've been charged with homicide, contact our attorneys now at (703) 468-8557.

 “Mr. Ryan Campbell is The Great Lawyer!
 Very knowledgeable about the law and had my case dismissed!” - Eduardo O.